kasbench/globeco-execution-service/cursor-log.md

 Added @DirtiesContext(classMode = DirtiesContext.ClassMode.AFTER_CLASS) to both service and controller test classes to ensure a clean Spring context and persistence state for each test, resolving version and optimistic locking issues.

+## Entry 3 - 2025-01-27
+**Request**: Complete steps 5 and 6 of supplemental-requirement-1.md (Update Documentation and Review/Refactor)
+**Action**:
+- **Step 5 (Documentation)**: Updated README.md with comprehensive documentation for the new fields (quantity_filled, average_price) and PUT endpoint, including data dictionary updates, API documentation with example requests/responses, and business logic explanation.
+- **Step 6 (Review/Refactor)**: Improved code consistency by adding comprehensive Javadoc comments to all DTOs, service interface, and controller.
+Fixed import inconsistencies in ExecutionServiceImpl by replacing fully qualified names with proper imports.
+Enhanced documentation consistency across all classes.
+All tests continue to pass.
+**Status**: Completed - Both steps 5 and 6 are now complete